 What are the side effects of the medication used for egg maturation?

 Women worry about how taking hormones would impact their fertility or even mood.
 Because of this, there is concern about the possible side effects of medication used for egg maturation.
+If you are asking yourself “can I donate eggs” safely, rest assured that proper protocols are in place.

 At Fertility Match, we administer hormones that work in similar ways to the hormones produced by the body.
 Moreover, the doses we administer are specific to each woman’s natural hormone levels and follicle counts.
 Therefore, the hormone levels will always get to normal two weeks after donation or immediately after the menstrual cycle that follows the retrieval.
 To date, there is no scientific evidence indicating that these medications impact future fertility.

 Before the donation cycle, we require you to take a birth control pill.
 This pill, like other injectable hormones or the start of the normal menstrual cycle, can trigger moodiness.
 The good thing is that the mood stabilizes as the body adapts to the medication.
+Many women who learn how to donate eggs find the process smoother than expected.

 How do I prevent any complications that may arise?